revaturelabs/interviewquestions/InterviewSpecificQuestions/AWS/AWS.md

 <blockquote markdown="1">

-- AWS uses public key cryptography to encrypt and decrypt the login information.
-In public key cryptography, the public key is used to encrypt the information on the receiver's side, a private key is used to decrypt the information.
-The combination of a public key and the private key is known as a key-pairs.
-Key pairs allow you to access the instances securely.
+- AWS uses public key cryptography to encrypt and decrypt the login information.In public key cryptography, the public key is used to encrypt the information on the receiver's side, a private key is used to decrypt the information.The combination of a public key and the private key is known as a key-pairs.Key pairs allow you to access the instances securely.

 </blockquote>